 In addition to fully supported product features, some product features are only alpha or beta quality.

-Arm Compiler 6 is built on LLVM technology and preserves the functionality of that technology where possible.
-This means that there are additional features available in Arm Compiler that are not listed in the documentation.
+Arm Compiler for Embedded 6 is built on LLVM technology and preserves the functionality of that technology where possible.
+This means that there are additional features available in Arm Compiler for Embedded that are not listed in the documentation.
 These additional features are known as community features.
-For information on these community features, see the documentation for the Clang/LLVM project.
+For information on these community features, see the Clang Compiler User's Manual.

-Where community features are referenced in the documentation, they are indicated with [COMMUNITY].
+Where community features are referenced in the documentation, they are identified with [COMMUNITY].

 Some community features might become product features in the future, but Arm provides no roadmap for this.
 Arm is interested in understanding your use of these features, and welcomes feedback on them.
 Arm supports customers using these features on a best-effort basis, unless the features are unsupported.
 Arm accepts defect reports on these features, but does not guarantee that these issues will be fixed in future releases.